 |Arrive in Madrid; transfer to Salamanca||February 15, 2020|

 |Program Dates||February 17, 2020 to April 24, 2020|

 Program Components Included in the Student Fee

-- 1 night in Madrid on arrival: hotel in Madrid (triple occupancy) with breakfast; group transfers by private bus from Madrid to Salamanca.
+- One (1) night in Madrid on arrival: hotel in Madrid (triple occupancy) with breakfast;

 - Museum entrances in Madrid and welcome meal.

 - Group transfers to and from Madrid to Salamanca.

 - Accommodation in Salamanca in homestays (2 students per homestay sharing a double room).

 - Three meals per day in homestays, 7 days per week.

 - Laundry service in the homestay once a week (additional washes may be arranged with the homestay family for an extra cost).